-Section II presents a design methodology for class E rectifiers that yields resistive ac input impedance characteristics over a wide operating power range.
-Section III presents supporting experimental results.
+Section II of the paper presents an analysis of the operation of the resonant class E rectifier.
+Section III presents a design methodology for class E rectifiers that yields resistive ac input impedance characteristics over a wide operating power range.
+The design equations are derived and solved numerically and a series of plots are provided that aid in the design process.
+Section IV demonstrates the application of the design methodology.
+Section V presents supporting experimental results.
 Resonant rectifiers operating at 30 MHz over 10:1 and 2:1 power ranges are developed and used to validate and identify the limits of the design methodology.
-Section IV explores the suitability of a variety of Si Schottky diodes for use in VHF resonant rectifiers.
+Section VI explores the suitability of a variety of Si Schottky diodes for use in VHF resonant rectifiers.
 A number of commercially-available Si Schottky diodes are experimentally evaluated for VHF rectification and categorized based on performance.
-Finally, section V concludes the paper.
+Finally, section VII concludes the paper.